-- 5 Select Sources to view the streams from the sources.
+- 5 Select the Sources tab to view the streams from the sources.
 The Logical Level associated with the source are displayed.
-For information on the logical levels, see Logical Level Editor Tasks, on page 26. - 6 Scroll down in the Sources view to see all the levels for the selected source.
+For information on the logical levels, see Logical Level Editor Tasks, on page 24. - 6 Scroll down in the Sources view to see all the levels for the selected source.